Real estate comes with incredible benefits for investors.

 Of course, it rarely comes to that.
 When you serve an eviction warning notice and file in court immediately, renters often start prioritizing their rent over their credit card bills, discretionary spending, and other expenses.

 If you don’t like the sound of any of that, you’re not alone.
 But it means that you’re not temperamentally suited to landlording.
-You should either outsource it to a property manager or find other ways to invest in real estate.
+You should either outsource it to a property management company or find other ways to invest in real estate.